Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

 **Quote 2/ O Faustus lay that damned book aside**\
 **And Gaze not on it lest it tempt they soul**\
-**and heap god's heavy wrath upon they head**\
+**and heap God's heavy wrath upon they head**\
 **Read, read the scriptures: that is blasphemy**\.

-These lines are said by Good Angel after Faustus interest in black magic,Good angel warn Faustus to leave necromantic books aside,because it corrupts the soul and that god will punish him for it, and read the holy books instead.
+These lines are said by Good Angel after Faustus interest in black magic,Good angel warn Faustus to leave necromantic books aside,because it corrupts the soul and that God will punish him for it, and read the holy books instead.

 Good Angel is an abstract character that represent the good in Faustus